AdityaS1426/SnakeGame/README.md

 ## Other Links

 - Click [here](https://github.com/AdityaS1426/SpringBootSnakeGame/issues) to access the Issues section of this repository.
 The Issues are organized by Class.
 Once clicked, each Class includes a purpose, descriptions, & links to important pieces of code.
-- Click [here](https://github.com/AdityaS1426/SpringBootCalculator/projects/1) to access the Scrum Board for this program, where a Back Log can be found, as well as the contribution that each team member made.
+- Click [here](https://github.com/AdityaS1426/SpringBootSnakeGame/projects/1) to access the Scrum Board for this program, where a Back Log can be found, as well as the contributions that each team member made.